FozilovDiyorbek/Credit-Scoring-System-Project/README.md

 # Credit-Scoring-System-Project

-## 📌 Project Overview
+##  Project Overview
 The **Credit Scoring System Project** is a machine learning solution designed to predict whether a customer is a potential credit risk (good or bad borrower).
 This project follows a structured ML pipeline including **data preparation, exploratory data analysis (EDA), feature engineering, model training, evaluation, and deployment**.

-The final best-performing model is stored as `best_model.pkl` and can be used to make predictions through a simple deployment app.
+The final best performing model is saved as `best_model.pkl` and can be integrated via API or used in the web interface via Streamlit

 ---